bonfiredog/projects/README.md

 # The Spare Set

 This is a game which I made last year for the UK housing and homelessness charity Shelter, as part of their summer campaign on the welfare system.
-It was well-received, but unfortunately not very well publicised outside the intended audience, i.e. supporters of the charity.
+It was well-received, but unfortunately not very well-publicised outside the intended audience, i.e. supporters of the charity.
 However, I think you might enjoy it even if you are not based in the UK, or affected by the UK welfare system.

 It's called The Spare Set.